WandrAI/wandr-mobile-app/docs/adr/002-tamagui-ui-library-integration.md

 - **Custom components**: Full control but significant development overhead

 ## Decision
-We will integrate Tamagui v1.126.18+ as our primary UI library while maintaining backward compatibility with existing ThemedText/ThemedView components during the migration period.
+Tamagui v1.126.18+ has been successfully integrated as our primary UI library, completing the migration from custom ThemedText/ThemedView components.

 ### Implementation Approach
 1. **Unified system**: Tamagui as primary UI with React Native fallback for complex components only